SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

- # 2. Leaking gasket or seal issue
+ ## 2. Mechanical seal issue
+If your water pump is not leaking water, there may be a leak or other issue with the mechanical seal.
 Replacing a mechanical seal or gasket will be different for every pump, but follows the same basic process.

-  - Disconnect power and drain if required
+  1. Disconnect power and drain if required
-  - Disassemble pump
+  2. Disassemble pump
-  - Remove old seal
+  3. Remove old seal
-  - Clean and lubricate where necesarr
+  4. Clean and lubricate where necesarry
-  - Replace seal or gasket and reassemble
+  5. Replace seal or gasket and reassemble

   It is best to consult the directions specific to your water pump.
 This information can usually be found in the operations manual or on the manufacturers website.
 See this video for one example of a mechanical seal replacement: